Mihrişah Sultan (daughter of Şehzade Izzeddin): Early life

 Mihrişah Sultan was born on 30 August 1916 in Beşiktaş Palace.
 Her father was crown prince Şehzade Yusuf Izzeddin, son of Abdulaziz and Dürrünev Kadın, and her mother was Leman Hanım, his six consort.
 She was the fourth child, and second daughter born to her father and the third child of her mother.
-She had two elder siblings, a sister, Şükriye Sultan, ten years elder than her and a brother, Şehzade Mehmed Nizameddin, seven years elder than her.
+She had two elder siblings, a sister, Şükriye Sultan, ten years older than her and a brother, Şehzade Mehmed Nizameddin, seven years older than her.
 Her father committed suicide seven months before her birth.

-At the exile of the imperial family in March 1924, Mihrişah moved to Romania with her brother Nizameddin, but when he began to have problems with alcoholism and fell ill with tuberculosis, she accepted the invitation of his sister Şükriye to move to her in Egypt.
+Upon the exile of the imperial family in March 1924, Mihrişah moved to Romania with her brother Nizameddin, but when he began to have problems with alcoholism and fell ill with tuberculosis, she accepted the invitation of his sister Şükriye to move to her in Egypt.
 The sisters lived in Cairo and Alexandria.
 Their mother Leman Hanim remained with Nizameddin to take care of him.
-In 1934, her marriage was arranged to Şehzade Mehmed Abid, youngest son of Sultan Abdul Hamid II and Saliha Naciye Hanım, however, the marriage never materialised.
+In 1934, her marriage was arranged to Şehzade Mehmed Abid, the youngest son of Sultan Abdul Hamid II and Saliha Naciye Hanım, however, the marriage never materialised.